14-15 Sept 2024

 Departure is by elevator to a viewing platform above the falls.
 Everything about the experience is spectacular.
 I am enthused to purchase a key chain for my wall.
 Douglas wondered many minutes what a “kitchen” chain was.

 In our many discussions, Douglas also gave me pointers for things to see tomorrow.
-Number One on the list is a walk behind my hotel to the river.
-There is a bird park next to my hotel grounds.
+First on my list is a nature walk behind my hotel to the river.
+Also, Douglas recommends the bird park next to my hotel grounds.

 I believe my Sunday is planned.